nitinkorlepara/myNotes/SystemDesign/hld/DistributedSystem.md

 - **Consistency** - Giving correct result at any given time
 - **Availability** - System should be available at all times
 - **Partition tolerance** - even if one partition fails,system should be responsive

+#### Cache
+- temporary storage with high read speeds.
+- Cache invalidation
+  - Write through -> updated data is written to both database and ache at the same time
+  - Write Around -> updated data is written to database first and then to cache
+  - write back -> cache is updated first and then the database in specified time intervals

+-

 #### Scaling in Distributed System